 Cut the Top, Bottom, and Side Boards

-Measure the two laminated shelves to 56 inches each and cut at that mark.
-From the remainder, mark off two 12-inch long sections and cut.
-Make certain that the two 12-inch boards each have one finished (laminated) edge.
+Cut the two laminated shelves to length at 56 inches, using a circular saw.
+From the remaining material, cut two pieces to length at 12 inches.
+Make sure that the two 12-inch boards each have one finished (laminated) edge.

 Set the Aluminum Channels

-With the hacksaw, cut the two aluminum channels to 56 inches.
+Cut the two aluminum channels to length at 56 inches, using a hacksaw.
 Run the channels along the outer edge of the 56-inch boards; they will act as guides for the sliding doors.
 The outer edge of the channel should be flush with the outer edge of the board.
-Drill four holes per channel.
-Carefully bore out the top of each hole with either a countersink bit or a slightly larger drill bit so that the screw will sink flush with the channel.
-Follow with four 1/4-inch bugle-head screws per channel.
+Drill four evenly spaced holes through each channel, for mounting screws.
+Carefully bore out the top of each hole with either a countersink bit or a slightly larger drill bit so that the screw head will sink flush with the channel.
+Attach the channels to the shelves with four 1/4-inch bugle-head screws per channel.

 Attach the Legs

-Attach two legs at 18 inches from the end of each 56-inch board.
+Attach two legs at 18 inches from the end of each 56-inch board, using the provided screws.
 Repeat on the other end.

 Cut and Finish the Sliding Doors

-From the veneer project panel, cut two pieces, each at 10 1/2 inches by 16 inches.
-Lightly sand the veneer side with fine-grit sandpaper.
-Clean each with the tack cloth.
-Apply the stain and coating of your choice.
-Set them aside to dry.
+From the plywood project panel, cut door two panels to size at 10 1/2 x 16 inches so the wood grain runs parallel to the 10 1/2-inch edges.
+Lightly sand the good side with fine-grit sandpaper, then remove all sanding dust with a tack cloth.
+Apply the wood stain and sealer of your choice, and let the doors dry.

-After the cabinet drawers have dried, drill two holes 3 inches apart on each of the cabinet doors.
-Attach the cabinet pulls using the included screws.
+Drill two holes 3 inches apart on each of the cabinet doors.
+Attach the cabinet pulls using the provided screws.

 Attach the Side Boards

 Set the two 56-inch boards on edge, 12 inches apart and parallel to each other.
-Locate the side boards so that their finished edge is facing forward (toward the front of the cabinet).
+Position the 12-inch side boards so that their finished edge is facing forward (toward the front of the cabinet).
 The one cut edge of each board will be facing backward and will not be visible.

 Place one of the 12-inch boards at the side.
 Screw this side board into place with three 1-inch screws driven into the top board and three screws into the bottom board.
 Be sure to first drill the pilot holes and countersink holes.